• About the Foundation

 Author Margaret Wise Brown collaborated with Slobodkina on many books.

-About the Story: In 1937, on a tip from a New York friend, Slobodkina presented her portfolio to Margaret Wise Brown, a glamorous young editor known for her iconoclastic approach to book making.
-Brown worked for W. R. Scott & Company, a fledging publishing firm with a small office within the Greenwich Village headquarters of one of America’s centers of progressive education, the Bank Street School.
 Dedicated to publishing distinctively modern, Bank Street-inspired picture books that challenged children to think and see for themselves.
 At the time the Bank Street article of faith considered that children under seven lived in a “here and now” realm of immediate sensory experience that left little room or need for fantasy.
 Books that dealt in simple reality such as the “big/little” series presented children with real world experience.

 Sample of Inside Pages: